 To buy an existing home or one that is under construction is another decision to make during the home-buying process.
-If you decide to go with new construction, a real estate agent will be a powerful advocate in your corner as you negotiate upgrades, a move-in date and other items with the home builder … and, at no cost to you!
-Below are basic pointers to prepare you for the journey …
+If you decide to go with new construction, Better Desert Living will be a powerful advocate in your corner as you negotiate upgrades, a move-in date and other items with the home builder.
+Below are basic pointers to prepare you for the journey…

 SELECTING A BUILDER

 Shopping for a large production or custom home builder can be a daunting task.
 Start by defining what architectural styles appeal to you and then seek out the builders in your area who offer those styles.
 Due diligence is essential.
 Ask friends for referrals to get firsthand accounts; verify the builder’s state license status, if applicable; and check whether they’re certified by the National Association of Home Builders.

 THE BUILDER REPRESENTATIVE AND YOUR REAL ESTATE AGENT